alumina-lang/alumina/MISSING.md

 ## General

 - Make IR inlining better
-  - Support for functions that use their argument in more than one place (most important)
   - Better error messages for why recursive functions can't be inlined (rather than just "Unpopulated symbol")
 - stack overflow in codegen stage because infinite size recursive structs are not rejected during monomorphization
     - could be a similar issue with protocols, though these are more coservative vis-a-vis recursion